Chapter 42: Regimen II

 “And what happened to your eye, child?”
 Lilllith continued.

 Lilllith raised an eyebrow.
 “Good answer.
 Have you been educated, youth?
-I know that women’s education is often neglected.”
+I know that women’s education can be neglected.”

 “I had a wide liberal education.”